Bench Dips: How To Do, Muscles Worked and Form

 7. Start Lifting Heavy

-You should only do weighted bench dips after you’ve mastered your bodyweight bench dips and can do them in a controlled manner.
+You should only do weight bench dips after you’ve mastered your bodyweight bench dips and can do them in a controlled manner.
 Never compromise form to lift more weight.
 It’s safer and more sensible to build up gradually.

 Bench Dip Variations (Make It Easier Or Harder)

-The next level up in difficulty is to extend the legs out straight with the heels on the floor.
-If you straighten your legs and put your feet farther away from you (heels on the floor), it will be a bit harder.
-This version is easy to do because you’re not lifting a lot of your bodyweight, and it doesn’t require a lot of flexibility.
+• The next level up in difficulty is to extend the legs out straight with the heels on the floor.
+Straightening your legs and putting your feet farther away (heels on the floor) will be harder.
+This version is easy to do because youโ€™re not lifting much of your body weight, and it doesnโ€™t require a lot of flexibility.

-To make bench dips harder, you can increase the number of sets and the number of times you do them.
-Or doing a single-arm bench dip.
+• Or doing a single-arm bench dip.
 When bench dips with your feet up get too easy, you can have a workout partner put a weight plate on your thigh to make it harder.

 1. Knee Bent Bench Dip

-It hits all three heads of the triceps (Long, medial, short) which is very important for developing maximum size and strength gains.
+It hits all three heads of the triceps (Long, medial, short), which is very important for developing maximum size and strength gains.

-Bench Dip
+Knee Bent Bench Dip

 How To Do Knee Bent Bench Dip